hammercc/hammercc.github.io/pages/research.md

 ---
-title: "Our Vision: The Anticipatory Epidemiology Lab of the Future"
+title: "The Anticipatory Epidemiology Lab of the Future"
 permalink: /research/
 layout: single
 author_profile: false